ISU-MolPhyl/EEOB563/computer_labs/lab2/PAUP.md

 The top block defines two character sets, one includes 12 characters and the other includes 4 characters, and a taxon set termed "outgroups" that includes two taxa.

-The PAUP block uses `exclude` command to explute two character sets and `outgroup` command to treat two taxa as outgroups (but remember, that changing outgroups only changes the way the tree is displayed and does not change the parsimony score!)
+The PAUP block uses `exclude` command to exclude two character sets and `outgroup` command to treat two taxa as outgroups (but remember, that changing outgroups only changes the way the tree is displayed and does not change the parsimony score!)
 In addition, a heuristic search is specified.

 Now execute this file in PAUP using the `execute` command:
 **paup>** `exe cob_aa.nxs`
 You can also specify the file at the same time as you invoke paup:
 `paup cob_aa.nxs`

-I attached some additional examples of PAUP* blocks for your reference.
+I included some additional examples of PAUP* blocks in the file PAUP_blocks.txt in GitHub..
 An excellent tutorial on PAUP that goes beyond parsimony can be found [here](http://evomics.org/learning/phylogenetics/paup/).